Britannia Half Ounce gold coins are bullion coins issued by the Royal Mint.

 These days Britannia has found herself to be an icon amongst British culture and had been used on all modern coins until a change in design in 2008.
 She was particularly known as the reverse of the 50p.

 As a feature on British bullion coins, Britannia appears regularly as these are issued annually by the Royal Mint.
-This makes these coins instantly collectible.
+This makes these coins instantly collectable.

 The half-ounce Britannia provides a favourable mix of low premium and divisible size.
 For the modest investor, the half Britannia means owning more coins for your portfolio than selecting the one-ounce version.
 However, at nearly double the size of the Sovereign coin, it’s production cost and associated premium are far lower than the quarter and tenth-ounce Britannias.

-To lower overall average cost further, we’d advise teaming this coin with the larger Britannia if possible, and with a mix of Sovereign and Half Sovereigns to achieve really mixed size of various coinage.
+To lower overall average cost further, we’d advise teaming this coin with the larger Britannia if possible, and with a mix of Sovereign and Half Sovereigns to achieve a really mixed size of various coinage.